General and Registration Information

 - Bedding: Sleeping bag or blanket, sheets, pillow, etc.

-- Toiletries: Towel, washcloth, soap, shampoo/conditioner, comb/brush, sun screen, toothbrush, etc.
+- Toiletries: Towel, washcloth, bodywash, shampoo/conditioner, hand soap, comb/brush, sun screen, toothbrush, etc.

-- Supplies: Bible, pen/pencil, notebook, alarm clock, cell phone (not allowed in the Johnson Center or Chrysler Building).
-No need to bring a fan, dorms do have AC 😉
+- Supplies: Bible, pen/pencil, notebook, alarm clock, cell phone (not allowed in the Johnson Center or Chrysler Hall).
+No need to bring a fan, dorms do have AC 😜

-- Clothing: Casual clothes for time spent on campus, athletic clothing for sports including closed-toed shoes, nice casual, and enough “dress” outfits for presentations and trips to the Capitol or other venues.
+- Clothing: Casual clothes for time spent on campus, athletic clothing for sports including closed-toed shoes, nice casual clothes, and enough “dress” outfits for presentations and trips to the Capitol or other venues (see below).

 - Spending Money: Only needed to buy a LEAD t-shirt ($10) or other camp gear, pop, snacks, and/or supplies from vending machines or the Cleary campus store.